node-opcua/node-wot-opcua-tools/README.md

     node-wot-opcua runServer [options]

-run a OPCUA thing description and turn it to a WOT server with a http servient
+run an OPCUA thing description and turn it to a WOT server with a http servient

 Options: